All Episodes

 Many Democrats now believe it's a long shot.

-And so what this takes us to reconciliation.
+And so this takes us to reconciliation.

-Once again to explain that the Senate operates under the rules now that you've got to have 60 votes to pass any legislation.
+Once again, to explain that the Senate operates under the rules now that you've got to have 60 votes to pass any legislation.

 And the party that's opposing whatever happens can invoke a filibuster.